Igmat/baset/docs/Is_TDD_wrong.md

 ### TDD saves time
 Ok, it depends.
+Let's assume that:

-Let's assume that everybody in project is confident enough with chosen test framework, TDD methodology and best practices of unit-testing.
+1. Everybody in project is confident enough with chosen test framework, TDD methodology and best practices of unit-testing;
-And there are no misunderstood in all this stuff.
+2. And there are no misunderstood in all this stuff;
-And requirements are clear and stable.
+3. And requirements are clear and stable;
-And developers team understands them in same manner as product owner.
+4. And developers team understands them in same manner as product owner;
-And management is ready to handle all organizational issues, caused by it (e.g. longer onboarding for new programmers).
+5. And management is ready to handle all organizational issues, caused by it (e.g. longer onboarding for new programmers).

 Even in this case, you'll have to invest some efforts first, which will increase initial development phase and only later you'll get it back by decreasing time spent for bugfixing and maintenance.
 Yes, second could probably be bigger than first.
 In this case you'll get some profit from TDD.